mjhoy/mikey.bike/journal/2023/emacs-copilot-and-gpt.md

 and migration -- I was trying to come up with a good name for the little migrator tool I want to write -- and it worked quite well.

-Both of these tools can confidently give you the wrong answer, and I think learning to be skeptical and review exactly what's written is going to be an important skill in using them effectively.
+Both of these tools (like the beta sprayer) can confidently give you the wrong answer, and I think learning to be skeptical and review exactly what's written is going to be an important skill in using them effectively.
 At first, `copilot` wasn't saving me any time, because I'd trust it too much and then have to go hunt down all the bugs after I noticed it broke everything.

 On a happy note, I think the whole model of `emacs` -- everything in a buffer, everything as text -- will do relatively well in this new